codedribbler/Taste-Bots/README.md

 ### Getting the data
-The dataset used was <a href="https://www.kaggle.com/himanshupoddar/zomato-bangalore-restaurants">Zomato Bangalore Restaurants</a> .
+The dataset used is <a href="https://www.kaggle.com/himanshupoddar/zomato-bangalore-restaurants">Zomato Bangalore Restaurants</a> .
-Our main interest in the dataset were the  name,review_list and rating.
+Columns name,review_list and rating is used for the project.

 ### Preprocessing
 **1.Data Cleaning**
-1. From the dataset few restaurant which had sufficient reviews were picked .
+1. From the dataset few restaurants which has sufficient reviews are picked .
-2. The columns name and review_list were selected .
+2. The columns name and review_list are selected .
-3. The review from review list were cleaned using regex and other techniques .
+3. The reviews from review list are cleaned using regex and other techniques .
-4. Finally the cleaned dataset was saved to <a name='rest_excel' href="https://github.com/codedribbler/Taste-Bots/blob/master/Code/Restaurant_Review.xlsx">Restaurant Review</a> excel file .
+4. Finally the cleaned dataset is saved to <a name='rest_excel' href="https://github.com/codedribbler/Taste-Bots/blob/master/Code/Restaurant_Review.xlsx">Restaurant Review</a> excel file .

 **2. Symspell**
 Spelling error is omnipresent in reviews .
 So before further working in reviews it is important to first mitigate the mispellings as much as possible .
 To correct spellings a library called <a href="https://github.com/wolfgarbe/SymSpell">Symspell</a> is used.
-We have extended its functionality by including indian food and dish names in its dictionary so that it serves our purpose .
+Names of indian foods and dishes are appended in its dictionary so that it serves the purpose of the project.

 **3.Lemmatization**
 Lemmatization involves resolving words to their dictionary form.
 In fact, a lemma of a word is its dictionary or canonical form.
 So words like loved, loving etc. will have thier lemmatized form as love.
+The reviews are lemmatized using NLTK WordNet Lemmatizer.

 [The Restaurant Review excel](#rest_excel) contains the output after each review of restaurant is sanitized by passed it through symspell followed by lemmatization function.